-3.1 Understanding values in human-human relationship; meaning of Justice (nine universal
+3.1 Understanding values in human-human relationship; meaning of Justice (nine universal values in relationships) and program for its fulfillment to ensure mutual happiness; Trust and Respect as the foundational values of relationship.

-- 3.2 Understanding the meaning of Trust; Difference between intention and competence. - 3.3 Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship. - 3.4 Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals. - 3.5 Visualizing a universal harmonious order in society- Undivided Society, Universal Order-from family to world family.
+- 3.2 Understanding the meaning of Trust; Difference between intention and competence. - 3.3 Understanding the meaning of Respect, Difference between respect and differentiation; the other salient values in relationship. - 3.4 Understanding the harmony in the society (society being an extension of family): Resolution, Prosperity, fearlessness (trust) and co-existence as comprehensive Human Goals. - 3.5 Visualizing a universal harmonious order in society- Undivided Society, Universal Orderfrom family to world family.